Helping You To Live Life!

 In this way, you will prevent your spine from curving and pulling on your muscles.

-When you are going to the grocery store, again, make sure to distribute the weight in both hands.
+When going to the grocery store, again, make sure to distribute the weight in both hands.

 Driving

-If you are driving a lot, make sure you pay attention to your sitting posture.
+If you are going a lot, pay attention to your sitting posture.

-For example, make sure that your back is straight and your arms relaxed.
+For example, ensure your back is straight and your arms relaxed.

 If you feel the need to use armrests, then use both.

-When talking about daily postures, your psoas muscles are usually a significant cause of lower back pain.
+When discussing daily postures, your psoas muscles are usually a significant cause of lower back pain.

-To avoid misbalance in these muscles, make sure you bend your knees and keep your back straight when you need to pick something up.
+To avoid a misbalance in these muscles, bend your knees and keep your back straight when you need to pick something up.

 Sitting

-See below for an example of the right position for sitting at a desk while using a computer:
+See below for an example of the correct position for sitting at a desk while using a computer:

-If you have to answer the phone, make sure that your head and back stay straight.
+If you must answer the phone, ensure and back stay straight.
 Don’t bend your head on one side.

 Have I Missed Anything

-Which home remedie are you going to try firsy?
+Which home remedies for lower back pain are you going to try first?

-Or did I miss one of your favourites?
+Or did I miss one of your favourite home remedies for lower back pain?